JaySonani/Live-Time-Table/README.md

 - An app that provides live lecture information based on time of using app.
 - It provides subject name and professor name with remarks.
-- One can also edit any lecture details with valid credentials
+- One can also edit any lecture details with valid credentials.

+## Download APK

+- Click <a href="https://github.com/JaySonani/Live-Time-Table/raw/master/ss/Live%20TimeTable.apk">here</a> to download the file.

 ## Screenshots